cornell-ece5745/ece5745-tut8-sram/docs/index.md

 clock.
 After the rising edge, the address is decoded to drive the word lines and enable the desired row.
 The read data is driven from the bit cell array through the column muxing and into the sense amp array.
-The `OEb` pin is used to determine whether the read data should be driven onto the data bus.
+The `OEb` pin was used to determine whether the read data should be driven onto the data bus.
 This can enable multiple SRAM macros to be arranged on a distributed bus with only one SRAM driving that bus on any given cycle.
-Assuming `OEb` is low (note that `OEb` is active low), then the read data is driven out the `DATA` pins.
-Since we set the address _before_ the rising edge and the data is valid _after_ the rising edge, this is a _synchronous_ read SRAM.
+The `OEb` pin has since been removed in OpenRAM, and its functionality was tied to the `CSb` pin.
+Assuming `CSb` is low, then the read data is driven out the `DATA` pins.
+Since we set the address _before_ the edge and the data is valid _after_ the edge, this is a _synchronous_ read SRAM.
 Compare this to a register file which often provides a _combinational_ read where the address is set and the data is valid sometime later during the _same_ cycle.
 Most SRAM generators